can-I-make-an-iep-for-homeschool-special-needs-kids?

-Can I Make a Homeschool IEP for my Kids with Special Learning Needs?
+Can I Make an IEP for Homeschool Special Needs kids?

-So you’ve decided to homeschool your child with special learning needs, but now you are wondering what happens to their IEP or if you can make your own.
+So you’ve decided to homeschool your child with special learning needs, but now you are wondering what happens to their IEP or if you can make your own IEP for homeschool.
 The answer is a bit complicated.
 First, you need to understand the difference in terminology between an Individual Education Plan (IEP) and an Individual Learning Plan (ILP).
 Then the answer will start to make sense.

 An Individual Education Plan (IEP) is a legal document used exclusively by publicly funded schools – public and charter schools.
 An IEP summarizes an assessment completed by the school to determine if your child qualifies for any type of support services.